ian-antking/cardkb/README.md

 ```

 > [!IMPORTANT]
-> By default, the python script listens to `/dev/i2c-1`, you can change this by adding an argument to the start command.
+> By default, the python script listens to `/dev/i2c-1`.
+Some displays (like the Pimoroni Hyperpixel) expose a different interface.
+You can specify which interface to use by adding an argument to the start command.
 > `sudo cardkb 11 &`

 ## Running CardKB when Raspberry Pi starts